Gurr3/D7012E/Projects/prolog hightlighting for notepad++/README.md

 Now a new language should have appeared in the menubars Language menu, it is probably stored near the end of the list.

+## Notes

-The dark themes are more updated than the light themes, my theme of choice is "Zenburn".
+* The dark themes are more updated than the light themes, my theme of choice is "Zenburn".

 ## Changelog